pablo-abc/pablo.berganza.dev-astro/src/pages/blog/felte-an-extensible-form-library-solid.md

 ```

 ### Reporters: Displaying validation messages
-Displaying your validation messages can be done by directly accessing the `errors` store returned by `createForm`.
-Messages won’t be available on this store until the related field is interacted with.
+Displaying your validation messages can be done by directly using the `errors` accessor returned by `createForm`.
+Messages won’t be available on this accessor until the related field is interacted with.

 ```jsx
 import { Show } from 'solid-js';